 Oil tanks can be filled with sand or foam or you can have it pulled from the ground.
-There are companies, like this one Windmill Oil Tank that provide this service.
+There are companies that provide this service.
 When it's done properly, the homeowner receives a certificate.
 In Nassau County, the Department of Health also gets a certificate that is kept on file.
 I wish I could say the process works the same in Suffolk County but there, this rule has only sporadically been enforced, to date, and homeowners have often misplaced the paperwork or never had it to begin with.

 This can make home sales even more complicated than necessary and possibly delay the contract signing while all interested parties attempt to figure out if the oil tank was ever legally abandoned and, if necessary, how it will be remedied.
 You may wonder how it's possible that the homeowners don't know if the job has been done but, if the conversion took place twenty years ago, and the owners are elderly, it's likely that they've long forgotten.

 Yet, this is a failure that can't be overlooked in today's housing market.
 Often, attorneys will not close unless this problem has been addressed and homeowner's insurance for the new residents may be difficult to get.
 The new buyers will likely incur tremendous costs if the job is not done prior to their move and the future resale potential of the property will be effected if the job is not done at all.

 Picture courtesy of Sharonmleon's photostream via Flickr.com's Creative Commons License